-Histopathology plays a central role in clinical medicine for tissue-based diagnostics and in biomedical research as a basis for understanding cellular and molecular mechanisms of disease by microscopic evaluation of morphological changes~\cite{campanella2023computational}.
-Advances in histology slide scanning enable the digitization of entire histology slides into a whole slide image (WSI), paving the way for computer-aided diagnosis.
-In contrast to IHC, flow cytometry, and molecular genetic tests, HE-stained WSIs are inexpensive and widely available.
+Histopathology plays a central role in tissue-based diagnostics as a basis for understanding cellular and molecular mechanisms of disease by microscopic evaluation of morphological changes~\cite{campanella2023computational}.
+Advances in histology slide scanning enable the digitization of histology slides into a whole slide image, paving the way for computer-aided diagnosis.
+In contrast to IHC, flow cytometry, and molecular genetic tests, HE-stained slides are inexpensive and widely available.
 Recent studies~\cite{vorontsov2024foundation-virchow1,zimmermann2024virchow2,chen2024towards,hoptimus1,ding2025titan,h0-mini} have shown rapid progress in pathology foundation models (FMs) on diverse large unlabeled WSI datasets.
-These models learn transferable representations that can be adapted to a wide range of downstream pathology tasks with relatively less annotated data.
-Among the most prominent pathology FMs are: Virchow2~\cite{zimmermann2024virchow2}, UNI2~\cite{chen2024towards}, H-optimus-1~\cite{hoptimus1}, Titan~\cite{ding2025titan}, and H0-mini~\cite{h0-mini}.
-For downstream pathology tasks, Multiple Instance Learning (MIL) has been applied as a key methodology in computational pathology \cite{ ilse2018attention,campanella2019clinical,sadafi2020attention,shao2021transmil}, where labels are assigned at the “bag” level (WSI), while learning is performed from individual instances (patches) within each bag.
+These models learn transferable representations that can be adapted to a wide range of downstream pathology tasks.
+Among the most prominent pathology FMs are Virchow2~\cite{zimmermann2024virchow2}, UNI2~\cite{chen2024towards}, H-optimus-1~\cite{hoptimus1}, Titan~\cite{ding2025titan}, and H0-mini~\cite{h0-mini}.
+For downstream pathology tasks, Multiple Instance Learning (MIL) has been applied as a key methodology in computational pathology \cite{ ilse2018attention,campanella2019clinical,sadafi2020attention,shao2021transmil}, where labels are assigned at the “bag” (WSI) level, while learning is performed from individual instances (patches) within each bag.
 MIL is particularly well-suited for histopathology, where detailed annotations are often difficult to obtain.

 Earlier studies~\cite{vrabac2021dlbcl,2010autocls,vorontsov2024foundation-virchow1} have demonstrated strong performance in distinguishing a limited set of lymphoma types, such as Diffuse Large B-Cell Lymphoma (DLBCL) and Follicular Lymphoma (FL) from HE-stained WSI.
 Their clinical utility remains limited due to narrow subtype coverage.
-In this work, we present first multicenter lymphoma benchmark covering four common subtypes simultaneously in Europe and healthy control tissue (Figure \ref{fig:ds_overview}).
+In this work, we present the first multicenter lymphoma benchmark covering four common subtypes as well as healthy control tissue (Figure \ref{fig:ds_overview}).
 Moreover, we provide an automated benchmarking MIL pipeline for external evaluation (Figure~\ref{fig:method}).
 Our main contributions are the following: